Susan Nye, Baroness Nye

 Susan Jane Nye, Baroness Nye (born 17 May 1955) is the former Director of Government Relations and former diary secretary to ex-British prime minister Gordon Brown.
 In May 2010 it was announced that Nye would be named a life peer in the Dissolution Honours List.
 On 19 July 2010 she became a Labour Party Peer, as Baroness Nye, of Lambeth in the London Borough of Lambeth.

 Early life

 She was born at King's College Hospital.
 She initially lived on Leander Road in Brixton.
 She went to a local primary school.
 Her father left the home and moved to South Africa, and her mother moved to Leigh-on-Sea.
 She passed the eleven-plus and went to Westcliff High School for Girls.

 Career

 Nye worked as a civil servant before becoming an employee of the Labour Party.
 She worked for Michael Foot's office when he became Labour Party leader.
 Her friendship with Tony Blair's political secretary Anji Hunter provided a back channel between the warring factions during Blair's premiership.

-Nye is the person to whom Gordon Brown refers in the "Bigotgate" incident during the 2010 general election campaign.

 In The Deal, Nye was portrayed by Joanna Scanlan.